 Colorado is world-renowned for its diverse landscapes, thanks to the work of its super-talented landscape photographers.
 While the Centennial State is more accessible than ever before, sometimes it’s nicer to partner up with a local photographer and select fine art from their carefully curated collection of work.
 If that’s your goal, then have a look at the work of the top landscape photographers in Denver.
-Keep in mind these creatives are listed in no particular order.
 Enjoy!

 1. John Fielder

-John also runs Colorado photography workshops throughout the state, teaching aspiring landscape photographers the ins and outs of the craft.
+John also runs Colorado photography workshops throughout the state.
+When doing so, he teaches aspiring landscape photographers the ins and outs of the craft.
 He used to own a fine-art gallery, showcasing the work of local talents.
 His work has been featured in calendars, note cards, and books like Colorado 1870-2000, a work juxtaposing the historic images of William H. Jackson with John’s own work.
 As a passionate environmentalist, educator, and teacher, John inspires us all to recognize our role as stewards of the earth and to get out and explore its dimensions as often as possible!

 Alex Burke seeks to reignite the passion we all share as humans for the natural world.
 Whether we’re actually out in the elements or taking in the view from a photograph indoors, there’s a primal, inescapable bond that can be felt through good photography.
 As he describes this element, “The emotional connection we all have with nature is powerful.
 Nature can be intense and unforgiving as well as calming and peaceful.
 I seek out remote locations where these true feelings of the natural world can emerge, using photography as a means to capture these emotions and bring them back for all to see.”

-Another aspect of Alex’s vision we truly enjoy is how well he balances lighting in his images thanks to his use of large format film.
+Another aspect of Alex’s vision we truly enjoy is how well he balances lighting in his images.
+He does so masterfully thanks to his use of large format film.
 The dynamic range of the scenes’ tones are always carefully balanced for maximum appreciation of color and detail without unduly affecting the mood of the shot.
 It’s clear that Alex has an extremely methodical approach to his work that serves him well.

 Todd Van Fleet has one of the most unconventional approaches to landscape photography we’ve seen.
 Not content to simply show us a beautiful vista, Todd brings along cruiser bikes that have seen their glory days fade away.
 Rather than letting these bikes rust in backyards or barns, Todd takes them on journeys across Colorado’s rocky expanses, giving them a new story through his chosen visual medium.

-His work is so quirky and whimsical that even the Denver International Airport chose his work in 2017 for an exhibit that ran for nine months along the main concourse, showing newcomers Colorado from the view of a local.
+His work is so quirky and whimsical that even the Denver International Airport chose his work in 2017.
+This exhibit ran for nine months along the main concourse, showing newcomers Colorado from the view of a local.
 And thanks to a partnership with the town of Vail in 2012, he was able to produce a series of bicycle landscapes (Bikescapes as he prefers to call them!) to commemorate the inaugural year of the USA Pro Challenge bike race.

-Despite being one of the newer photographers to Denver’s photography scene, looking through Ben Strauss’s work, you would never realize it.
+Looking through Ben Strauss’s work, you would never realize he is one of the newer photographers on Denver’s photography scene.
 Originally inspired by his mother’s love of photography, he eventually came to start carrying a camera around during his frequent outdoor excursions.
 It was then he recognized there was way more to landscape photography than he had expected.
-Ben attributes a lot of his growth as a photographer to simply being outdoors and taking in the natural world through the view of his lens.
+Ben attributes a lot of his growth as a photographer to simply being outdoors.
+Doing so, he takes in the natural world through the view of his lens.

-Hobbyist photographer Abdullah Aldeghaither boasts a compelling photographic vision — while he may not be a full-time shutterbug as of now, he’s absolutely one of the best landscape photographers in Denver today.
-Abdullah shares his love of Colorado landscapes on social media platforms like Instagram, with work available for purchase through his website.
+Hobbyist photographer Abdullah Aldeghaither boasts a compelling photographic vision.
+While he may not be a full-time shutterbug as of now, he’s absolutely one of the best landscape photographers in Denver today.
+Abdullah shares his love of Colorado landscapes on social media platforms, with work available for purchase through his website.

-While some photographers are purists on how far artists should take editing, and others say nothing is off-limits, Abdullah brings a balanced perspective with his work.
+Some photographers are purists on how far artists should take editing, while others say nothing is off-limits.
+However, Abdullah brings a balanced perspective with his work.
 In his own words, “Photography to me is about the full experience of discovering new places and capturing them at the right time; in the right conditions… Then comes the post-processing, where all the magic happens because at the end of the day, photography is art, and art has no boundaries or limitations.”

 7. David Iwane